Pros / The note entry features are easy to use.

 Verdict / MagicScore Maestro 8 takes up very little space on your computer and is easy to use, once you get used to the unorthodox workflow.

-MagicScore Maestro 8 may not have the most visually appealing interface, nor is it as intuitively laid out as the best programs we reviewed, but it is still an excellent choice for music notation software.
+MagicScore Maestro 8 doesn't have the most visually appealing interface, and it isn't as intuitively laid out as the best programs we reviewed.
+Still, it's an excellent choice for music notation software.
 It has all the note-entry features you need to create accurate, good-looking scores to share with fellow musicians and composers.
 MagicScore also created some of the most accurate and cleanest exported compositions of the programs we reviewed.
 However, unlike Sibelius First, this software is only available for Windows computers.

 The software’s keyboard shortcuts make it easy to switch between entering notes and adding symbols to your score.
 Its tool set also makes it easy to compose for difficult instruments.
 The program includes a wide range of drum notes, guitar tablature, a virtual piano keyboard, text, expression markers and much more.